fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     "He it is Who created the heavens and the earth in six youm, then established Himself on the Throne.
 He knows what enters within the heart of the earth, and what comes forth out of it, what comes down from heaven, and what mounts up to it.
 And He is with you wherever you may be.
 And Allah sees well all that you do" (57:4).

 There are many types of creatures living on earth, including plants, animals, insects, all kinds of microorganisms, human.
 There are also creature that are not visible for a human eye: the jinn.

+    With Him are the keys of the unseen—no one knows them except Him.
+And He knows what is in the land and sea.
+Not even a leaf falls without His knowledge, nor a grain in the darkness of the earth or anything—green or dry—but is ˹written˺ in a perfect Record.
+    Quran, Al-Am'an

 </details><details><summary>